 Upgrading to the latest release of an enterprise resource planning (ERP) is often seen as a complicated and intimidating task by many companies.
 Financial reports stating that such projects are expensive and time consuming make the matter scarier for chief technical officers (CTOs) to take the decision.
-However, the fact that most of ERP upgrade is completed in short time, fall within reasonable budgets, and does not disrupt the business at large.
+However, the fact that most of the ERP upgrade is completed in a short time, fall within reasonable budgets and does not disrupt the business at large.

 ERP Upgrade: The positive side of it

 Most of you would always be wondering when is the appropriate time to go for an ERP upgrade.
 While you are even considering such an upgrade, these questions might come up in your mind.

 Will the new upgraded version be more complex than the existing one?